phensley/cldr-engine/README.md

 ## Rationale

-I needed a library that included as much CLDR functionality as possible, while still meeting all of my requirements for performance, static and runtime code size, simplicity of integration, etc.
+I needed a library that included as much CLDR functionality as possible, while still meeting all of my requirements for performance, static and runtime code size, simplicity of integration, etc

 I'm gradually [comparing this library with current alternatives](https://github.com/phensley/cldr-bakeoff) here.